2025 Pakistan Super League: Pro-Palestinian campaigns

-Indian conflict
+Conflict

 In aftermath of 2025 Pahalgam attack, Sony Sports Network and FanCode stopped broadcasting the tournament in India after the first thirteen matches, while Indian media personnel left Pakistan, with the PCB finding substitutes.

-On 8 May, the match in Rawalpindi was postponed after an attempted drone attack near the stadium, due to the India–Pakistan conflicts.
+On 8 May, the match between Karachi Kings and Peshawar Zalmi at Rawalpindi Cricket Stadium was postponed after Indian loitering munitions killed a civilian near the stadium.
 Later that night, the PCB announced to shift the remaining fixtures and playoff stage to UAE to ensure safety and security, however, scrapped the plan the next day and postponed the league upon instructions by then Prime Minister Shehbaz Sharif.

 As ceasefire happened over the conflict on 10 May, the PCB announced to resume the league in Pakistan, and contacted the foreign players to re-join after they were off-boarded to Dubai.
 The Hawk-Eye team that supplies the DRS technology did not travel back to Pakistan after the resumption of the league.